novemus/plexus/README.md

 `%outerport%` - port issued by the NAT

-`%peerip%` - public address of the peer received by email
+`%peerip%` - public address of the peer received by the rendezvous

-`%peerport%` - port of the peer received by email
+`%peerport%` - port of the peer received by the rendezvous

-`%hostpin%` - name of the host
+`%hostmail%` - owner of the host, first part of the `--host-info` argument

-`%peerpin%` - name of the peer
+`%peermail%` - owner of the peer, first part of the `--peer-info` argument

-`%hostmail%` - email of the host
+`%hostpin%` - id of the host, second part of the `--host-info` argument

-`%peermail%` - email of the peer
+`%peerpin%` - id of the peer, second part of the `--peer-info` argument

 `%secret%` - shared 64-bit key used for the handshake procedure

-To learn about additional parameters run tool with `--help` argument.
+To learn about additional parameters run the tool with the `--help` key.

 ## Extensions and Library